Azathothas/Stars/README.md

 - [Grip-Packages/Grip](https://github.com/Grip-Packages/Grip) – A simple distributed package manager written by @tristanpoland
 - [GuillaumeGomez/sysinfo](https://github.com/GuillaumeGomez/sysinfo) – Cross-platform library to fetch system information
 - [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) – Comfortably monitor your Internet traffic 🕵️‍♂️
+- [H-M-H/Weylus](https://github.com/H-M-H/Weylus) – Use your tablet as graphic tablet/touch screen on your computer.
 - [Hawzen/hdp](https://github.com/Hawzen/hdp) – What would happen if we didn't use TCP or UDP?
 - [ImageOptim/gifski](https://github.com/ImageOptim/gifski) – GIF encoder based on libimagequant (pngquant).
 Squeezes maximum possible quality from the awful GIF format.
 - [Inlyne-Project/inlyne](https://github.com/Inlyne-Project/inlyne) – Introducing Inlyne, a GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye.